nodejs/node/doc/api/cli.md

 Starts Node.js in watch mode and specifies what paths to watch.
 When in watch mode, changes in the watched paths cause the Node.js process to restart.
-This will turn off watching of required or imported modules, even when used in combination with `--watch`.

 This flag cannot be combined with
 `--check`, `--eval`, `--interactive`, `--test`, or the REPL.